microsoft/amplify/README.md

   --run "devops_github_help"
 ```

-In this scenario, ebc will create the `devops github --help` command and add it to the bash shell.
+In this scenario, amplify will create the `devops github --help` command and add it to the bash shell.

 When the command executed, it will call the `devops_github_help` function.

 ### Creating a bash script in the ~/.extensions directory

-ebc will loop through all the sh files in the ~/.extensions directory and create commands for each of them.
+Amplify will loop through all the sh files in the ~/.extensions directory and create commands for each of them.

 ```bash
 # ~/.extensions/az.sh